-Scenario Outcome Withdrawal request before one quarter of the Module is removed from the student's record - delivery period or the date of the first assessment. the attempt is not lost.
-Withdrawal request after one quarter of the Module remains on the student's record and delivery period or the date of the first its status is 'withdrawn' - an attempt is lost assessment. unless another is granted on the basis of accepted personal circumstances.
+Scenario Outcome Withdrawal request before one quarter of Module is removed from the student's the delivery period or the date of the first record - the attempt is not lost. assessment.
+Withdrawal request after one quarter of Module remains on the student's record the delivery period or the date of the first and its status is 'withdrawn' - an attempt assessment. is lost unless another is granted on the basis of accepted personal circumstances.
 Withdrawal request after the module Not permitted. completion date.